ChrstphrHll/npc_gen/students/Gormoth Shyrrik.md

 year: 2
 guild: Jettenia
 partyID: 33
+tags:
+- Dwarf
+- Paladin
+- Exploration
+- 2nd
+- Jettenia
 ---
 # Gormoth Shyrrik
 ---
 ### Description
 - 2nd year Dwarf Paladin in Jettenia
-- wavy platinum hair that's a tousled bed head, Amber eyes, and Pale skin
+- wavy platinum hair that's a tousled bed head, Brown eyes, and Pale skin
 - Is Lucky and Finicky, and has Spiritualism as their ideal

 ### Organizations